Jason D. Vadhan, DO

 Be interested and engaged during your rotations and demonstrate your enthusiasm and willingness to be a part of the team.
 Be courteous to everyone, all staff and patients alike.
 Read every night and continue to expand your knowledge base.
 Your electives are excellent opportunities to find colleagues to write letters of recommendation.
 With this in mind, it is important to treat every clinical day as if it is an interview day and strive to place your best foot forward.

 While you do not need to complete an away rotation, it may be helpful for you to gain exposure in the field and also to help you network.
 Because this is a small and unique field, chances are your residency program offers limited exposure.

 What can I do to stand out from the crowd?

 Your CV should include activities that display your interest in aerospace, demonstrate your leadership skills, and indicate your research experience.
 Top applicants will have demonstrated interest in aerospace in multiple areas, including having completed an aerospace medicine elective rotation or clerkship, and may even have obtained a private pilot’s license.
+Membership in AMSRO and attendance to the annual AsMA conference is strongly encouraged.
 Seek opportunities such as blog post authorship, literature reviews, lecturing, and attending national aerospace conferences.
 Becoming chief resident would also be helpful (but is not required).
 Consider joining a national organization to demonstrate your interest in the field.

 Should I join a hospital committee?